 A Parent Loan for Undergraduate Students (PLUS) is a low-interest loan to help you, as the parent borrower, pay for your son or daughter's education beyond high school.
 The PLUS is available without regard to financial need.
 However, satisfactory academic progress as well as an adequate enrollment level is required.
 In addition, the lender (Federal Treasury) is required to determine whether you have an adverse credit history.
 The parent borrower must be the natural or adoptive parent (or in some cases a stepparent) of a dependent student.
 You may borrow up to the full cost of attendance, minus all other aid awarded.
 Additionally, as the parent borrower, you will be responsible for repaying the loan.
 Loan repayment begins 60 days after the loan has been fully disbursed.
-As of August 9, 2013, the interest rate changed to 6.41%.
-Please note that the interest rates also changed from fixed to variable-fixed, meaning that the interest rate can change every July 1, but any loan taken under that rate will remain fixed for the life of the loan.
-While signed into law on August 9, 2013, the interest rate is retroactive and affects any loan taken on or after July 1, 2013.
+As of August 9, 2013, the interest rate changed to 6.41% for loan first disbursed before July 1, 2014.
+For new PLUS disbursed on or after July 1, 2014 will have an interest rate of 7.21% Please note that the interest rates also changed from fixed to variable-fixed, meaning that the interest rate can change every July 1, but any loan taken under that rate will remain fixed for the life of the loan.

 The FIRST step in the Electronic PLUS application process is the completion of the Free Application for Federal Student Aid (FAFSA) by you and your student.
 You may complete the FAFSA for free over the Internet at www.fafsa.ed.gov.
 This will determine eligibility for any of the federal aid programs available.
 You are advised to wait until the student receives a financial aid award offer from ESU before continuing with the PLUS application.